college pickleball

 Top Five Rated Men's Players

-(Doubles DUPR/Singles DUPR)
+(Doubles DUPR / Singles DUPR)

-Jack Munro (6.4/5.9) – Munro is coming off two APP Gold medals in the APP NYC in men’s doubles and the newly formed APP Shuffle.
+Munro is coming off two APP Gold medals in the APP NYC in men's doubles and the newly formed APP Shuffle.
 He is also on the APP Next Gen National Team.
 The ambidextrous player from the University of Texas at Austin was drafted to the Chicago Slice in Major League Pickleball this year.
-Munro is playing singles, men’s doubles and mixed doubles.

-Jack Foster (5.9/6.5) – Foster is also a staple on the APP Tour and a part of the APP Next Gen National Team.
-The youngster is playing for the University of Florida and is competing in all three events: singles, men’s doubles and mixed doubles.
-Foster is in The Dink’s most recent Top 20 Men’s Singles Power Rankings and will be the heavy favorite in singles.
+Foster is also a staple on the APP Tour and a part of the APP Next Gen National Team.
+The youngster is playing for the University of Florida and is competing in all three events: singles, men's doubles and mixed doubles.

-Kyle Compton (5.2/5.6) – Compton is the Pickleball Club President at Clemson University.
+Compton is the Pickleball Club President at Clemson University.
 The 19-year-old is originally from Georgia and just played in the PPA Vizzy Atlanta Slam.
-He earned a bronze medal in men’s singles at the 5.0 level.
-Compton and his teammate Fiorella Bozzetto won four matches at 5.0 in mixed doubles.
-He is playing in mixed doubles and singles this weekend – look for Compton to earn a trophy or two.
+He earned a bronze medal in men's singles at the 5.0 level, and Compton and his teammate Fiorella Bozzetto won four matches at 5.0 in mixed doubles.

-David Bieger (5.5/5.3) – Beiger helped UVA to the team national championship last fall.
-The Selkirk sponsored player is a senior, studying both Physics and Computer Science and just graduated.
-The fitness enthusiast is playing in singles, men’s doubles, and mixed doubles.
+Bieger helped UVA to the team national championship last fall.
+The Selkirk sponsored player is a senior studying both Physics and Computer Science, and just graduated.

-Drew Holder (5.7/5.6) – Holder is only playing men’s doubles with his partner Luke Anthony, both from Southeastern University (Florida).
+Holder is only playing men's doubles with his partner Luke Anthony, both from Southeastern University (Florida).
 Holder actually started out at SEU as a kicker on the football team.
 He now plays for the Lakeland Palms in the All Florida Pro League, leading his team to a tie for first place in the standings at 3-0.
-Look for Holder and Anthony to push for a medal.

 Top Five Rated Women's Players